 Logar Valley is one of the short hikes in Slovenia with an incredibly beautiful glacier valley situated near the Slovenia-Austria border.
 After entering Logar Valley, drive the four miles to the end of the road and park.
 From here, follow the trail up the valley and a handful of switchbacks.

-From here you can climb the stairs up to a darling little cafe with a viewing platform.
+You can climb the stairs up from here to a darling little cafe with a viewing platform.
 Make sure you try a shot of their delicious blueberry brandy!
-After a fruity alcoholic cheers to your accomplishment head back down the trail to the parking lot (good thing it’s a short hike back!).
+After fruity alcoholic cheers to your accomplishment, head back down the trail to the parking lot (good thing it’s a short hike back!).

 Short Day Hike #6: Kolovrat Open Air Museum